 The user can view all Locations sorted by alphabetical order, grouped or ungrouped by category.

-The user can view only the locations assigned a specific category she chooses.
+The user can view only the locations assigned a specific category he chooses.

 When clicking a location on the list, the user can choose to see the properties of the item or view it on an actual map (using google maps or similar service).